danthareja/gatsby-starter-netlify-cms/src/pages/products/index.md

     knowledge to anyone.
 This is an edit via identity...
 main:
   heading: Great coffee with no compromises
-  description: >
+  description: >-
     We hold our coffee to the highest standards from the shrub to the cup.
     That’s why we’re meticulous and transparent about each step of the coffee’s journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+For real.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg